arlaptiev/sk_mmwave/README.md

 ipconfig getifaddr en0
 ```

-2. Disable the firewall on the edge server:
+3. Disable the firewall on the edge server:
 On mac: network -> firewall -> turn off firewall

-3. Set the host ip address in the phone app settings
+4. Set the host ip address in the phone app viewController file

-4. Run the phone node:
+5. Run the phone node:
 ```bash
 python -m nodes.phone
 ```